codehub-learn/development-environment-setup/python.md

 ## How to set up your PC

-This course will mostly be done on Jupyter Notebooks.
+This course will be done on Jupyter Notebooks.
 There are two ways to use this tool: locally or online.

+### Ofline
+You will install the appropriate packages during the first session

 ### Online